 2. Injury and death

 The risk of injury withedgehogs living together is always there, and the problem with an injury from a hedgehog attacking another hedgehog is that it may not be apparent until it’s too late.
 By the time the injury is discovered it could be too late to save the hedgehog.

 Most of these attacks will happen when the owners are not there, as they will probably be asleep when the pygmy hedgehogs are out at night in their cage.
 Waking up in the morning to find a lifeless pygmy hedgehog in a cage after a fight is not something I would want to experience.

 This is the major problem with keeping two (or more) hedgehogs together, you may not even be aware of an attack and by the time you are, it could be fatal.
 A bite from one pygmy hedgehog on another could lead to severe bleeding and death within a few hours.
 It’s an awful way to die, all alone.

 3. Solitary by nature

-Do African Pygmy hedgehogs like to live in pairs?
-African Pygmy hedgehogs are solitary creatures by nature so it is difficult for them to live in pairs.
+Do hedgehogs like to live in pairs?
+Hedgehogs are solitary creatures by nature so it is difficult for them to live in pairs.
 In the wild, they will lead their lives alone, with the only interruption for their solitary nature being mating, which will be very brief and then they’ll be back to their lives as a loner.

-They don’t really need another pygmy hedgehog for companionship and they seem to live as long as those pygmy hedgehogs who have successfully accepted living with other hedgehogs.
+They don’t really need another hedgehog for companionship and they seem to live as long as those hedgehogs who have successfully accepted living with other hedgehogs.
 So why force something on them that they are naturally not inclined to do anyway?